 Just as in ancient culture, the symbol meanings for the horse are just as strong in dreams.
 Carl Jung observed the horse to represent the intuitive aspect of human nature, and also thought it was a symbol of the human body in certain dreams.

 Seeing yourself riding a horse in your dreams may indicate you will see a project or event to successful conclusion.
 Falling off a horse in your dreams indicates you’re nervous about a project or event you have scheduled.
 Dreaming of a horse with reins, pulling a wagon, tied with ropes, etc., indicates you are feeling restricted and desire more freedom in your life.
 A bucking horse in your dreams indicates a need to break old habits.

 For more symbol meanings of animals in dreams click here for Animals in Dreams page.

-I hope you have enjoyed this summary of symbol meanings for the Horse.
-Be sure to click on the in-site links at the end of this page for more symbol meanings, as well as articles on animal symbolism.
-Thanks for reading, and happy symbolic interpretations.
+I hope you have enjoyed this summary of the horse symbol.
+I trust it’s clear that as a symbol the horse is one of regal power poise and profound position in many cultures as well as in any a human opinion.
+Please be sure to click on the in-site links on this page for more symbol meanings, as well as articles on animal symbolism.
+As always, thanks for reading, and happy symbolic interpretations.